johnnovak/RML-Amiga/docs/docs/manual/floppy-games.md

 # Floppy games

-All Amigas come with one floppy drive as standard equipment, but they can be optionally expanded to up to four drives.
+All Amigas come with one floppy drive as standard equipment, but they can be optionally expanded with up to four drives.
 The first floppy drive is called **DF0:** (**D**rive **F**loppy **0**), the second **DF1:**, the third **DF2:**, and the fourth **DF3:**.